Module fact file

 - Contact Hours:

-On completing this course, students will be able to:
+On completing this course, you will be able to:

-- Understand the importance of looking at a range of diagnostic information and the dangers of over-reliance on some popular summary statistics.
+- the importance of looking at a range of diagnostic information (particularly relating to examining the residuals) and the dangers of over-reliance on some popular summary statistics

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.